 Even though we no longer rise when the Sun does and sleep when it sets, we can attune our bodies back to the Moon's healthy cycles.
 According to Christiane Northrup, MD, you bleed more heavily at the full Moon, so as you become aware of your own cycle, you'll try to gently adjust your body to ovulate with the full Moon, and bleed at the new Moon.
-Share a free sample 2015 Day-By-Day Forecast.
-Look forward to 2015 with this forecast as your road map.
-Get a free one-week preview now!
+Share a free sample Sexual Soul Mates Reading.
+This hot and steamy reading for two will help you uncover your deepest desires and enhance your connection as a couple.

 The first step is to figure out when you ovulate.
 Do you know?
 If you're one of those lucky 28-day gals, you most likely ovulate between day 13 and 16.
 Download a period-tracking app if you don't already have one, and begin noting when you bleed.

 Generally, ovulation occurs 14 days before the period begins, but if your cycle is irregular, it's hard to pin this down.
 That's why it's wise to learn the various symptoms of ovulation -- from basal body temperature to other indicators like vaginal mucus; it's not as complicated as it sounds.
 You'll eventually realize that your creativity peaks near ovulation -- just like your body -- your mind is more fertile.

 While you're getting more in tune with your own body's rhythms, begin to note of when the Moon is new and when it's growing full, which happens every two weeks.
 You can check in with Astrology.com or get a pocket ephemeris (an astrology calendar) in order to keep track of the lunar phases.